Bi-Colored

 Occasionally we may have “extra” seed.
 Pkts. marked below.
 If nothing marked…then it is “N/A” .

-1. Armenian – WOW!
+1. Armenian – Back for 2025!
+Wow!
 Unknown history.
 One of the most unusual and unique varieties I have ever had the pleasure of growing!
 Plants consistently produce huge, heavy and abundant fruits throughout the season.
 The tomatoes are very large (12-20oz) with heavily indented “dips” in the very top (and center) of each fruit.
 Correspondingly, there are indents from underneath, where the stem is fastened.
 If you were to admire the fruit from its side, it would appear as if someone squeezed it from the top and from the bottom!
 The color, is a very bright lemon yellow with brilliant red swirled throughout in different amounts.
 (See Photo on Flickr…) The flesh inside “maps” the color outside.
 This large beefsteak has good flavor with a meaty texture and juicy cavities.
 Not seedy or dry.
 Plants grow to 4 ft.
 Ind.
 85 days RARE!
 Pkt…$4.00

 2. Big Rainbow – (aka Rainbow Bi-Color) Introduced in 1990 by S. S. Ex…..a family heirloom for years, from Polk County, MN, sent to Dorothy Beiswenger.
 Another very large (18-26oz) bi-color, bright yellow with pink/red marbling OR pretty orange/yellow with red streaks radiating from the blossom end.
 This variety is also a beefsteak, with more rounder shapes than is typical, but with semi-flattish forms.
 Flavor is deliciously sweet and as great as the color.
 Ind.
 75-80 days Pkt…$3.00